The Emergence of Complex Behavior in Large-Scale Ecological Environments: Introduction

 In an effort to better understand the emergence of complex behavior due to competitive and environmental pressures, we study the open-ended evolution of neural network policies in large-scale ecological simulations.
 In this setting, agents do not have a specified objective or reward signal but instead collect resources to survive and reproduce according to the dynamics of the environment.
 Policy changes occur only via mutation as parents pass their policies on to their children.
 With the rapid growth in computational resources available to researchers, our goal is to study open-ended evolutionary dynamics in populations of these simple digital organisms at scales not previously possible, in the hopes of providing new tools for investigating the effects of environmental scale and population size on behavioral emergence.

-To study this, we use a new JAX-based simulation environment \citep{dirt} that allows rapid evaluation of large grid worlds.
-Our larger experiments can contain over 60,000 individual agents with a physical area of 1,000,000 grid cells.
+To study this, we use a new JAX-based simulation environment that allows rapid evaluation of large grid worlds.
+Our larger experiments can contain over 60,000 individual agents with a physical area of over 1,000,000 grid cells.
 Agents in this environment must navigate to find food and other resources in order to survive.
 Agents can also reproduce by collecting enough resources to make a mutated copy of themselves.
 A 3D visualization of this environment can be found in Figure \ref{fig:simulator}.

+Our goal is not only to better understand ecological phenomena through simulation, but to also study ecology as a mechanism for producing machine intelligence.
+Recent years have demonstrated that in AI, scale doesn't merely improve models—it fundamentally transforms their capabilities \citep{wei2022emergent}.
+Yet despite this insight, many attempts at embodied learning have been often been confined to relatively small environments with low populations.
+Our work explores what capabilities emerge when we scale not just a single model but an entire ecosystem.
+Just as reasoning emerges in individual models only beyond a certain size threshold \citep{wei2022chain}, we seek to understand what strategies evolve within populations only when environmental size and complexity reach sufficient richness.

-We identify multiple instances where sensor configurations and large environmental scales strongly impact the resulting behaviors, which can lead to long-term ecological consequences.
+Through extensive experiments, we identify multiple instances where sensor configurations and our large environmental scales strongly impact the behaviors that emerge from simulation, which can lead to long-term ecological consequences.
 For example, we show that agents with simple compass sensors can adapt to conduct long-range resource gathering expeditions, but that this behavior emerges less reliably at small scales.
 We also show that agents with vision sensors will evolve better foraging and attacking behavior than agents without them.
-Again, these effects are more consistent at large scales.

-These investigations aim not only to better understand ecological phenomena through simulation, but also to create a novel environment for studying machine intelligence.
-Recent years have demonstrated that in AI, scale doesn't merely improve models — it fundamentally transforms their capabilities \citep{wei2022emergent}.
-Yet despite this insight, many attempts at embodied learning have remained confined to simple environments with small populations over short timescales.
-Our work explores what capabilities emerge when we scale not just a single model but an entire ecosystem.
-Just as reasoning emerges in individual models only beyond a certain size threshold \citep{wei2022chain}, we ask: what strategies become learnable within populations only when environmental complexity reaches sufficient richness?
-Through this lens, we present our work not only as a method to learn about ecology, but as an exploration of how ecology itself learns.
+Again, these effects appear more reliably at large scales.
+These experiments demonstrate that the scale and complexity enabled by modern hardware accelerators offer promising new approaches to study how evolution in ecological environments can produce rich new behaviors.